strotee/debotnet/templates/design.md

 To enable another design, just open Settings > Change design.

 All design files are located in \bin\ directory of Debotnet and can be viewed as plain text, with an editor of your choice.

-You will find here custom design code.
+# How to create a design file?
 To install it, just copy one of the following [Template] sections into a Text file, save it as .DESIGN filetype and move it to the above mentioned directory of Debotnet.
 You're done!

+Full compatibility with Debotnet v0.2.2 and later.

+# You will find here custom design code

 Windows PowerShell
 ---